qouteall/imm_ptl_wiki_copy/Portals.md

 The max portal area is 400.

 When you use flint and steel to light an obsidian frame, it will load chunks on the other side and then search for an existing obsidian frame with identical shape.
+If it finds one, it will link with that existing obsidian frame.
+Otherwise, a new obsidian frame will be generated.
 The searching range can be configured.

 If the obsidian frame is broken, then the nether portal will break.